ericsouza/flutter-calculator/README.md

 # Flutter Calculator

-This is a flutter project of a clone of MacOS Calculator.
+This is a Mac OS Calculator clone project using the Flutter Framework for multiplatform Apps with the Dart Language.